-Debt Consolidation With Mortgage Refinancing
+Debt Consolidation Mortgages: Refinancing Into Freedom

 Refinancing to consolidate debt is an attractive option for a variety of reasons.
 It makes debt payments more affordable, and often times can help with building your credit.

 Choosing mortgage refinancing to consolidate debt is effective because of the historically low home loan rates.
 Think of it this way.
 For every thousand dollars of finance on a house, the average person is paying around four or five dollars.
 Borrowing money cheaper means that it’s possible to save more money, helping individuals pay off higher debts faster and more efficiently.
 For example, refinancing a mortgage for credit card debt can be incredibly helpful.
 Credit card debt tends to be some of the most expensive in terms of interest rates, with many cards charging upwards of 12-20 percent interest.

 If you decide that refinancing your mortgage to consolidate debt is the right choice for you, here are some things you can do to get started.

 One big mistake people make when paying off credit card debt is splitting payments between multiple cards.
 But did you know, your credit is negatively affected any time you carry a high balance on any one card?
 If you have two hundred dollars, many people are prone to split the money by paying off one hundred dollars toward each card.
 But in order to pay off cards faster, you should use these larger lump payments and put the full amount toward one card’s principal payment.

 Work diligently to pay down the balance on all of your credit cards, starting with the highest interest rate cards.
 When it comes time to pay the next card off, you can use what you ordinarily would have put toward the first card and pay off a bigger amount of the second card.
 Typically, this makes it possible for borrowers to pay off debt a lot faster and can get you back on track.